 - Small numbers of red deer occur throughout the park.

 - The best pig hunting is in low altitude gullies and valleys during winter.

 The southern section of the park is well tracked, but there are few formed routes in other areas.
 Access is limited mostly to tracks that follow rivers into the park.

 Western Lake Rd – Waiorongomai Valley and Waiorongomai Hut: Walking access into the Remutaka Forest Park, via Waiorongomai Station, is by the goodwill of the Matthews family.
-Only hunters and anyone with dogs require permission from Mr C.G.Matthews, phone +64 6 307 7740.
+Only hunters require permission from Charlie Matthews at +64 27 472 8027.

 NZTopo50 BP33, BQ32 and BQ33